CelineDknp/CodeDiffNG/LogDiffing.package/GraphExtractor.class/README.md

 (From no on, all methods are used to get the path within the graph, with or without heuristic)
 - `getAllPaths`: computes all paths in the graph (no cycles), utilitary method for the differ.
 (Lauches getAllPathsWithCycles: 0)
 - `getAllPathsWithCycles: aNumber`: computes all paths with a maximum cycle of `aNumber` Uses:
-	- `getAllCyclePaths: aNumber`.
-Simply launches "allCyclePathsHelper" (could be refactored).
-Uses:
 	- `allCyclePathsHelper: maxCycles from: nodeFrom to: nodeTo paths: allPaths currentPath: currentPath`: simple cycle-path creating algo, without heuristic.
 Uses:
 		- `isValid: currentPath withNext: nextNode withCycles: maxCycles`: returns true if `currentPath` doesn't exceed `maxCycle` when node `nextNode` is added
 - `getAllPathsWithCycles: cycles andHeuristic: heuristic with: minEdits`: computes all paths with max `cycles` and according to heuristic.
-Uses:
-	- `getAllCyclePaths: maxCycles withHeuristic: startingSize andMinEdit: editSize` launches paths without cycles then heuristic (could be refactored ?)
 Uses:
 	- `allCyclePathsHeuristicHelper: maxCycles pruneSize: startingSize andMinEdit: editSize basePaths: basePaths from: nodeFrom to: nodeTo paths: allPaths currentPath: currentPath diffEnough: diffEnough`